The Most Effective Acne Treatments That Really Work

 5. Thyme might be a great household addition to help rid your face of acne.
 In 2012, Dr. Margarita Gomez-Escalada and other investigators from Leeds Metropolitan University tested the effect of tinctures of marigold, myrrh, and thyme against P. acnes.
 All three killed the bacteria within five minutes, but thyme was the most effective.
 As the thyme is an excellent antibacterial, antioxidant and anti-inflammatory herb, it is safe to conclude that thyme essential oils have rather high potency characteristics in fighting off acne.

-7. Chemical peels may help but that’s not for certain.
-Add in extraction and it may work better.
+7. Chemical peels may help stop acne, but that’s not for certain.
+Add in extraction, and it may work better.
 It may not be a cure in and of itself, but it definitely helps in the long run!

-8. It seems birth control pills do help clear out your acne but not without side effects.
+8. It seems birth control pills do help clear up your acne, but not without side effects.
 It’s safe, sure, but after a certain age, there’s an increased risk of blood clots.
 It’s always important to see the right specialists before going on a pill that disrupts the nature of the body.

-9. Retin-A does wonder as well especially in reducing inflammation and opening up clogged pores.
+9. Retin-A does wonders, as well, especially in reducing inflammation and opening up clogged pores.
 It prevents pimples from appearing and clears out both black and whiteheads.
 It is not a full treatment though and takes a long time to take effect.
 With Tretinoin, it always seems to get worse before things get better so patience is a virtue.

 Acne Treatments That DON’T Work

 1. Apple cider vinegar may not actually be the answer.
 It may be anti-bacterial but there is limited evidence to prove it gets rid of acne.
 You never know, however, as the more natural products often hold special effects for some skin types.
-What is the truth though is that while the vinegar might kill the bacteria on the outside, it is not nearly string enough to get inside all those pores.
+What is the truth is that, while the vinegar might kill the bacteria on the outside, it is not nearly strong enough to get inside all those pores.

 2. For some strange reason, toothpaste seems to be on the list of possible treatments for a pimple.
-The baking soda does bring out the puss but it certainly doesn’t show any real signs that it gets rid of the problem any quicker than it would without the toothpaste.
-Furthermore, some ingredients can actually cause acne to breakout and that’s not something that you’d like.
+Baking soda does bring out puss, but it certainly doesn’t show any real signs that it gets rid of the problem any quicker than it would without the toothpaste.
+Furthermore, some ingredients can actually cause acne to breakout, and that’s not something that you’d like.
 Honestly, don’t even go this route.
 It’s not worth the hassle.

 3. Coconut oil is not going to have the desired effect, instead clogging up your pores.
 You want them open, not sealed shut!
 In every dermatologist’s words out there, do NOT try this one at home!
 It may taste good and smell great, but it’s not an acne remover.

-At the end of the day, do what is right for your skin, consult with a doctor about your possible options and know that trying out what is natural never hurt anybody unless you are suing coconut oils.
+At the end of the day, do what is right for your skin and consult with a doctor about your possible options.

 Don’t Miss: DIY Facials To Remove Acne Spots